ELIJAHPcooks/VPN-install/README.md

 <img src="https://i.imgur.com/eNdY7X9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The first thing we must do when downloading a VPN on a VM is to create a VM.
-BY using my Microsoft Azure subscription I created a VM that uses a differnt loctaion than my current desktop.
+BY using my Microsoft Azure subscription I created a VM that uses a differnt loctaion than my current desktops.
 Then we must remote desktop into the VM.
 </p>
 <br />